Chequamegon–Nicolet National Forest

 The Chequamegon–Nicolet National Forest (/ʃᵻˈwɑːmᵻɡən ˌnɪkəˈleɪ/; the q is silent) is a 1,530,647 acre U.S. National Forest in northern Wisconsin in the United States.
 Due to logging in the early part of the 20th century, very little old growth forest remains.
-Some of the trees that grow there today were planted by the Civilian Conservation Corps in the 1930s.
-The national forest lands contain trees and vegetation corresponding to the North Woods Ecoregion that is prevalent throughout the upper Great Lakes region.
+Some of the trees there were planted by the Civilian Conservation Corps in the 1930s.
+The national forest land trees and vegetation are part of the North Woods Ecoregion that prevails throughout the upper Great Lakes region.

 Legally two separate national forests—the Chequamegon National Forest and the Nicolet National Forest—the areas were established by presidential proclamations in 1933 and have been managed as one unit since 1998.

 The Chequamegon National Forest comprises three units in the north-central part of the state totaling 865825 acre.
 In descending order of forestland area, it is located in parts of Bayfield, Ashland, Price, Sawyer, Taylor, and Vilas counties.
 Forest headquarters are in Park Falls.
 There are local ranger district offices in Glidden, Hayward, Medford, Park Falls, and Washburn.
 Moquah Barrens Research Natural Area is located with the Chequamegon.
 Lying within the Chequamegon are two officially designated wilderness areas of the National Wilderness Preservation System.
 These are the Porcupine Lake Wilderness and the Rainbow Lake Wilderness.

 The Nicolet National Forest covers 664822 acre of northeastern Wisconsin.
 It is located in parts of Forest, Oconto, Florence, Vilas, Langlade, and Oneida counties.
 The forest headquarters are in Rhinelander.
 There are local ranger district offices in Eagle River, Florence, Lakewood, and Laona.
 Bose Lake Hemlock Hardwoods and the Franklin Lake Campground are located in the Nicolet.
 Lying within the Nicolet are three wildernesses—the Blackjack Springs Wilderness, the Headwaters Wilderness, and the Whisker Lake Wilderness.

-Flora and fauna
+Flora, fauna, and funga

 Remote areas of uplands, bogs, wetlands, muskegs, rivers, streams, pine savannas, meadows and many glacial lakes are found throughout these forests.
 Native tree species include Acer saccharum (sugar maple), Acer rubrum (red maple), and Acer spicatum (mountain maple), white, red, and black oaks, aspen, beech, basswood, sumac, and paper, yellow, and river birch.
 Coniferous trees, including red, white, and jack pine, white spruce and balsam fir are abundant due to a dense second growth.
 Eastern hemlock are also present as this is the westernmost limit of its distribution.
 Tamarack/black spruce bogs, cedar swamps and alder thickets are common.
 Blueberries, raspberries, blackberries, cranberries, serviceberries, ferns, mosses, cattails, and mushrooms also grow here, as well as many more shrubs and wildflowers.